 - To identify persons who are qualified to become Directors and who may be appointed in Senior Management Level in accordance with the criteria laid down and to recommend to the Board their appointment and/or removal. - To formulate the criteria for determining qualifications, positive attributes and independence of a Director and to recommend to the Board a policy, relating to the remuneration for the Directors, key managerial personnel and other employees. - For every appointment of an independent director, the Nomination and Remuneration Committee shall evaluate the balance of skills, knowledge and experience on the Board and on the basis of such evaluation, prepare a description of the role and capabilities required of an independent director.
 The person recommended to the Board for appointment as an independent director shall have the capabilities identified in such description.
-For the purpose of identifying suitable candidates, the Committee may:

-- a. use the services of an external agencies, if required; - b. consider candidates from a wide range of backgrounds, having due regard to diversity; and - c. consider the time commitments of the candidates. - To formulate the criteria for evaluation of performance of Independent Directors and the Board. - To carry out evaluation of every Director's performance. - To devise a policy on Board diversity. - Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal. - To deal with the matters relating to the remuneration payable to Whole Time Directors, Key Managerial Personnel and Senior Management Executives and commission, if any, to be paid to Non-Executive Directors, apart from sitting fees. - To review the overall compensation policy, service agreement and other employment conditions of Whole Time Directors, Key Managerial Personnel and Senior Management Executives. - To evaluate whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of Independent Directors; - To deal with other matters as the Board may refer to the Nomination and Remuneration Committee ("the Committee") from time to time. - To recommend to the Board, all remuneration, in whatever form, payable to Senior Management.
+For the purpose of identifying suitable candidates, the Committee may: - use the services of an external agencies, if required; - consider candidates from a wide range of backgrounds, having due regard to diversity; and b. - consider the time commitments of the candidates. - To formulate the criteria for evaluation of performance of Independent Directors and the Board. - To carry out evaluation of every Director's performance. - To devise a policy on Board diversity. - Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal. - To deal with the matters relating to the remuneration payable to Whole Time Directors, Key Managerial Personnel and Senior Management Executives and commission, if any, to be paid to Non-Executive Directors, apart from sitting fees.